SORTEE-Github-Hackathon/research_documentation/README.md

 * Enter your password when prompted, (be prepared to say _Yes_ to yet another message about a fingerprint)
 * Navigate to the directory where your script is stored (maybe you transfered it there with FileZilla?) using [*cd*](https://linuxize.com/post/linux-cd-command/)

 #### 3.4 Configuring git on a remote machine

+* If you want to sync an existing GitHub repository, use git in the terminal (see 3.4, and [see here for more info](http://dept.stat.lsa.umich.edu/~jerrick/courses/stat701/notes/git.html) on working with git in various ways

 * To clone a GitHub repo to a remote machine, install *git*
     - in the terminal (for Ubuntu), type